kubernetes-sigs/image-builder/docs/book/src/glossary.md

 [Cluster API Prover Azure](https://github.com/kubernetes-sigs/cluster-api-provider-azure)

 # E
 ---

 ## ESXi

 ESXi (formerly ESX) is an enterprise-class, type-1 hypervisor developed by VMware.
 ESXi provides strong separation between VMs and itself, providing strong security boundaries between the guest and host operating systems.
 ESXi can be used as a standalone entity, without vCenter but this is extremely uncommon and feature limited as without a higher level manager (vCenter).
 ESXi cannot provide its most valuable features, like High Availability, vMotion, workload balancing and vSAN (a software defined storage stack).

+# G
+---

+## GOSS

+[Goss](https://github.com/aelsabbahy/goss) is a YAML based serverspec alternative tool for validating a server’s configuration.
+It is used in conjunction with [packer-provisioner-goss](https://github.com/YaleUniversity/packer-provisioner-goss/releases) to test if the images have all requisite components to work with cluster API.

 # K
 ---